 Regents Diploma with Career & Technical Education Endorsement

-Students who successfully complete the requirements in approved Career and Technical Education Skills Courses will be recommended to their school district to receive a Regents Diploma with Career and Technical Endorsement.
+Students who successfully complete the requirements in approved Career and Technical Education Skills programs will be recommended to their school district to receive a Regents Diploma with Career and Technical Endorsement.
 This highly respected endorsement reflects the student’s level of excellence and commitment to their academic and career and technical studies.
 As evidence of this accomplishment, a special seal of this honor is affixed to the student’s Regents Diploma.

 Industry Based Assessments